-The Institut für Textiltechnik Aachen (ITA) of RWTH Aachen University has successfully launched its Aerospace engineering and Manufacturing program focussed on developing low cost, high quality solutions for aircraft engine components, aircraft parts manufacturing and metal matrix composites for aerospace applications.
+The Institut für Textiltechnik Aachen (ITA) of RWTH Aachen University has successfully launched its Aerospace engineering and Manufacturing program focused on developing low cost, high quality solutions for aircraft engine components, aircraft parts manufacturing and metal matrix composites for aerospace applications.
 These have been undertaken through 6 EU, international and public funded projects.
 ITA’s latest Space Systems development initiative has now been launched with the new Space-R-eflector project.

 Dynamic geopolitical scenarios influence technology policy, in particular communication policy, in the regions in which telecommunication service providers are allowed to offer communications satellite services.
 For example, for security-sensitive regions such as Syria and the neighbouring regions, nationwide telecommunications are required.
 This can be achieved by either launching a dedicated satellite for the region or by using ITA’s proposed technology of providing a morphable (shape changing reflector surface) antenna that can be individually adapted to a specific region based on the operating mission requirements.

 Based on mission requirements, in order to reconcile the diameter of a reflector of up to 30 meters and the maximum transport size of 4.5 meters, the reflectors must be foldable.
 The reflectors being developed will transfer high operating frequencies sent from and to earth.
 These individually adaptable satellites, based on the operating mission requirements, will result in the reduction of the overall number of satellite deployments and hence operational costs by up to 20% for the end customer.